Training-Free 360° Panorama Generation

 Summary

 The approach enables the generation of 360 panoramas by utilizing the equirectangular mapping and inpainting networks in a training-free fashion, enabling the use of large scale T2I networks without training on panorama images.
-The generated panoramas can also scale past the
+The generated panoramas can also scale past the resolution of standard T2I models as they progressively inpaint.
+However, this strategy leads to slower generation times and potential limitations in blending or global prompt following.

 References